anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Pledge Voucher-Request (PVR) artifact SHALL be an authenticated self-contained object signed by the pledge, containing an extended Voucher-Request artifact based on {{Section 5.2 of !RFC8995}}.
 The BRSKI-PRM related enhancements of the `ietf-voucher-request` YANG module are defined in {{I-D.ietf-anima-rfc8366bis}}.

-For the JWS-signed JSON format used by this specification, the PVR artifact MUST be a JWS Voucher structure as defined in {{!I-D.ietf-anima-jws-voucher}}, which MUST contain the JSON PVR Data defined in {{pvr-data}} in the JWS Payload.
+For the JWS-signed JSON format used by this specification, the PVR artifact MUST be a JWS Voucher structure as defined in {{!I-D.ietf-anima-jws-voucher}}, which MUST contain the JSON PVR Data defined in {{pvr_data}} in the JWS Payload.
 {{pvr_representation}} summarizes the serialization of the JWS-signed JSON PVR artifact:

 ~~~~